garrygl/GNS3/README.md

 - PAN Poilcy Based forwarding rule to Azure Cohesity PAN 10.30.0.0/19 is static and only inserted if tunnel peer is operational.
 ExpressRoute is prefered over vWAN VPN

-Show cry isa sa
+* Show cry isa sa
-show cry ips as
+* show cry ips as
-debug cry ipsec 255
+* debug cry ipsec 255
-look for MM_Active
+* look for MM_Active
-Must start NX9K firest, wait for boot followed by the CSR1K's
+* Must start NX9K firest, wait for boot followed by the CSR1K's
-Strart PAN after 1K's wait 15mi.
+* Start PAN after 1K's wait 15mi.
-Start others one at a time
+* Start others one at a time
-My require 30m to boot lab
+* My require 30m to boot lab

 ## PAN
 - Wait for boot at least 5 minutes